-This guide is designed to enhance your reading group’s focus on some of the main concepts in this book and to enable readers to explore and share different perspectives.
+READERS GUIDEThis guide is designed to enhance your reading group’s focus on some of the main concepts in this book and to enable readers to explore and share different perspectives.
 Feel free to wander in your discussions, and use this as a guideline only!

-, a novel about love and following one’s heart, and the unexpected places to which this can lead us.
+IntroductionThe author of the best-selling and universally adored No. 1 Ladies’ Detective Agency series now gives us The Forever Girl, a novel about love and following one’s heart, and the unexpected places to which this can lead us.

 Amanda and her husband, David, feel fortunate to be raising their son and daughter in the close-knit community of ex-pats on Grand Cayman Island, an idyllic place for children to grow up.
 Their firstborn, Sally, has always listened to her heart, deciding at age four that she would rather be called Clover and then, a few years later, falling in love with her best friend, James.